 provide questions to your app,

-provide answers for each question (three answers may be collected for each question), and.
+provide answers for each question (three answers may be collected for each question), and

 to check your suggested answer.

 To automate the requests between your frontend and the web service, we set up a network of four iBeacons within this room.
 Each iBeacon has its own configuration and sends out a BLE signal.
 To develop the frontend and make the app cross platform ready, we are going to use the Ionic framework.
 Therefore, we provided a base project on GitHub with basic structure that can be used for your extensions to complete the quizmaster app.